 I also set the scale of wallpaper a little larger than the fabrics that match them, because wallpaper patterns are usually bigger.

-I would also use these for curtains, pillows, bedding, or anything else that would be a fabric-covered item in a dollhouse.
+I would also use these for curtains, pillows, bedding, a mini quilt, or anything else that would be a fabric-covered item in a dollhouse.

 You can also use fabric for wallpaper, so if you don’t want to use real wallpaper you can use any cloth that you have.